-- All items that are not completed due to winter weather are documented on a "Winter List".
-The Winter List is maintained and later completed when spring weather permits. - Exterior concrete can only be placed when the soil beneath these areas has completely thawed.
-Generally, ten to fourteen consecutive, 24-hour days of above 40° Fahrenheit temperatures are required before exterior concrete can be installed. - When we begin working a particular street, we normally will complete every driveway and sidewalk on that street before moving to another street or community.
-This method has proven to be faster and more efficient than jumping from street to street, through many communities in an attempt to complete work in the order of closing dates.
-Please do not be alarmed when you see work being completed in this manner and we appreciate your patience.
+When we begin work on a particular street we normally will complete every yard on that street before moving to another street or community.
+This method has proven to be faster and more efficient than jumping from street to street through dozens of communities in an attempt to install yards in the order of closing dates.
+Please don't be alarmed when you see work being conducted in this manner.